broadcaststorm/broadcaststorm.github.io/_posts/2022-02-15-github-pages-build-environment.md

 - Jekyll errors that fail to build your static content.
 - Difficulty in troubleshooting those issues (where in the world is the "error reporting" with GitHub pages?!?!)
+    - Update: And no sooner did I post this, it seems the builds are (now) exposed as GitHub Actions.
+It's been a while since I last looked so don't know if this was always the case but fortunately it is now.
 - Turnaround times for tuning the layouts (typically via CSS) are not really feasible.